cosmos72/gomacro/README.md

 of all the packages listed in `import ( ... )`.

-The command `go mod tidy` is automatically executed before compiling the plugin, and it tries - among other things - to resolve version conflicts in case multiple versions of the same package are imported directly (i.e. listed in `import ( ... )`) or indirectly (i.e. as a required dependency).
+The command `go mod tidy` is automatically executed before compiling the plugin, and it tries - among other things - to resolve any version conflict due to different versions of the same package being imported directly (i.e. listed in `import ( ... )`) or indirectly (i.e. as a required dependency).

 Go plugins are currently supported only on Linux and Mac OS X.